Railroad Operating Rules: Program of Operational Tests and Inspections; Railroad Operating Practices: Handling Equipment, Switches and Fixed Derails

 SUBJECT: Human Factors

 KEYWORDS: Subpart F

 ABSTRACT: Human factors are the leading cause of train accidents, accounting for 38 percent of the total in 2005.
 Human factors also contribute to employee injuries.
-The proposed rule would establish greater accountability on the part of railroad management for administration of railroad programs of operational tests and inspections, and greater accountability on the part of railroad supervisors and employees for compliance with those railroad operating rules that are responsible for approximately half of the train accidents related to human factors.
-Furthermore, this rulemaking is intended to supplant the need for Emergency Order 24, which requires special handling, instruction and testing of railroad operating rules pertaining to hand-operated main track switches in non-signaled territory.
+This final rule establishes greater accountability on the part of railroad management for administration of railroad programs of operational tests and inspections, and greater accountability on the part of railroad supervisors and employees for compliance with those railroad operating rules that are responsible for approximately half of the train accidents related to human factors.
+Additionally, this final rule will supplant Emergency Order 24, which requires special handling, instruction and testing of railroad operating rules pertaining to hand-operated main track switches in non-signaled territory.
 Finally, an appendix has been added to 49 CFR part 218 to provide guidance for remote control locomotive operations that utilize technology in aiding point protection.

 Due to our recent website upgrade some of the links in legacy documents might point to the decommissioned site location.
 We recommend that users take advantage of the search engine above to locate the material they seek on the current website.
 Be assured that we are working diligently to upgrade all legacy documents containing outdated links and to keep our content as current as possible.